SDSM&T Vision, Mission and Strategic Priorities

 South Dakota Public Higher Education Institutions

 South Dakota School of Mines and Technology, Rapid City;

 University of South Dakota, Vermillion

 The Executive Council is the principal administrative unit at the university.
-The council members are the president, provost and vice president for academic affairs, vice president for finance and administration, vice president for university relations, vice president for student affairs and dean of students, vice president for research, director of athletics, director of human resources, director of environmental health and safety, and SDSM&T Foundation president.
-The executive assistant to the president will serve as the secretary to the Executive Council.
+The council members are the president, executive assistant to the president, provost and vice president for academic affairs, vice president for finance and administration, vice president for university relations, vice president for student affairs and dean of students, vice president for research, director of athletics, SDSM&T Foundation president, and director of the Alumni Association.

 The University Cabinet advises the president concerning the development of policy, the governance of the university, strategic planning, and the fiscal operation of the university.
 The University Cabinet consists of: the president, executive assistant to the president, provost and vice president for academic affairs, vice president for finance and administration, vice president for university relations, vice president for student affairs and dean of students, vice president for research, director of athletics, SDSM&T Foundation president, chair of the faculty senate, director of the Alumni Association, dean of graduate education, chair of the exempt employees council, chair of the career service council, president of the student association, and the director of facility services.